-This insurance company is certainly not the worst draw for victims in personal injury auto accident cases.
-They settle the lion's share of their cases and they often get very reasonable about value after a lawsuit is filed.
-First, more than the usual suspects, this insurer writes larger insurance policies, at least in Maryland.
-As a result of so many insurance companies competing for business (because people are price shopping more than ever on the Internet), insurance companies are writing smaller insurance policies in exchange for lower premiums.
-Thankfully for everyone, Erie still seems to write pretty decent sized policies.
+More than some other companies, this insurer writes larger insurance policies, at least in Maryland.
+With so many insurance companies competing for business in a world where more people than ever are price shopping online, insurance companies are writing smaller insurance policies in exchange for lower premiums.
+Erie, on the other hand, still seems to write decently sized policies.

-Like most insurance companies, this insurer will dramatically increase its settlement offer after a lawsuit has been filed.
-This applies in particular in Baltimore City or Prince George's County, Maryland's best two jurisdictions for victims.
-This insurer is often motivated to settle after a lawsuit is filed because it cares, more than most insurance companies it seems, about its litigation costs.
+Like most insurance companies, Erie will dramatically increase its settlement offer after a lawsuit has been filed.
+This applies in particular in Baltimore City or Prince George's County, Maryland's two best jurisdictions for victims.
+This insurer is often motivated to settle after a lawsuit is filed because it cares more than most insurance companies about its litigation costs.

-Erie uses a computer-based program, Colossus, to assist in placing an amount of money on an accident claim to compensate the victim.
-The computer tries to do what computers cannot be trained to do: evaluate how much someone has suffered and had to endure as a direct result of the crash.
-This is another reason lawsuits are usually the best path against this insurer.
-To its credit, Erie looks at claims with a different and less computer-driven eye after a lawsuit it filed.
+Like some other insurance companies, an Erie insurance adjuster will use a computer-based program called Colossus to assist in valuing accident claims.
+The computer tries to evaluate how much someone has suffered and has had to endure as a direct result of the crash—an impossible task for a computer.
+This is another reason why lawsuits are usually the best path to maximize the value of your lawsuit with Erie.
+An Erie adjuster, to their credit, will look at claims with a different and less computerized eye after a lawsuit is filed.

 Erie’s attorneys have told us that "Erie Insurance Group" is a trade name and that they should be sued as "Erie Insurance Exchange."
-You cannot go wrong suing both and figuring it out later.
+Erie’s claims support phone number is (800) 367-3743.
+After you file a claim, an insurance adjuster will contact you.
 When you sue Erie in Maryland, you serve: